dlwsdqdws/My_GO_Cookbook/README.md

 - Type information should be added to the function name when the package name is not consistent with the return type's name of the function.

 ##### Package

+- Consists of lowercase letters only.
+- Be short and contain some contextual information.
+- Do not use the same name as the standard library.
+- Better not to use commonly used variable names like `bufio` instead of `buf`.
+- Better to use singular instead of plural like `encoding` instead of `encodings`.
+- Use abbreviations sparingly.

 ### Performance Optimization